In the remaining weeks of winter, we may find our energy levels waning.

 They help to maintain flexibility of your arteries, which is a key factor in heart health.
 They also act as antioxidants to fight off damaging free radicals.

 Enjoy dark chocolate instead of milk chocolate for more flavanols and antioxidants, and less sugar.

-Who doesn’t like using the nutcracker to shell some fresh walnuts by the fireside during the cold days of winter?
+Who doesn’t like using the nutcracker to shell some fresh walnuts by the fireside?

 These power snacks have the highest level of heart healthy omega-3s compared to any other nut.
 This is not to mention that they are also a good source of B vitamins, minerals and the cancer fighter of vitamin E.